nerves-project/nerves/guides/introduction/getting-started.md

 As described by the project generator, the next step is to change to the project directory, choose a target, and fetch the target-specific dependencies.

 What is a target?
-It is the platform for which your firmware is built (for example, a Raspberry Pi Zero).
+It is the platform for which your firmware is built (for example, a Raspberry Pi Zero 2W).
 The firmware is a binary image containing both the Linux operating system we need, as well as your Nerves project.
 This is what we will build with Nerves and then flash on the target.
 For the rest of this section, we will assume that you are working with a Raspberry Pi board, but the instructions apply to other targets as well.
 If you ever get confused about the terms we use in this guide, we've consolidated a list of [common terms](#common-terms) for you.

 In the introduction, we mentioned that Nerves uses Linux as its foundation.
 But we don't use a pre-existing Linux distribution, instead, we use a `build system` to compile only what we need, that is what [Buildroot](https://buildroot.org) is for.
 It allows us to use just the right amount of Linux software we need to keep our images as small as possible.
 Don't worry, you don't need to understand how Buildroot works at this point, but in order to be able to continue, you need to know which `Nerves System` you will need for your target.